qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 So now you know about the basic jobs to create a runnable application
-using the generator.
+using the Generator.
 There is a whole bunch of jobs that is not
 concerned with creating a runnable version of your app, but do other
 things.
 One of those is addressed in the :doc:`tweets tutorial </pages/desktop/tutorials/tutorial-part-4-3>` which is
 concerned with internationalization of an application.
-The generator job
+The Generator job
 in this context is ``translation``, and extracts translatable strings
 from your JavaScript source files into *.po* files.
 Here is a quick
 topical overview of those kinds of jobs: